Highlights

 - Visit the new area known as Britomart (which is also the name of the railway station) with bars, restaurants, designer shops, and a little local market open on Saturdays

-Today, embark on a 4.5-hour whale and dolphin watching excursion to Viaduct Harbour.
+Today, embark on a 4.5-hour whale and dolphin-watching excursion to Viaduct Harbour.
 Dolphins are spotted on more than 90 percent of trips, while whales are seen approximately 75 percent of the time.
-Make sure to bring your own snack, or you can take advantage of the bar with refreshments for purchase.
+You can bring your own snack or take advantage of the bar with refreshments for purchase.

 Following the tour, continue exploring more of Auckland.
-First, go to Mt.
-Eden, the highest point of the city at 645 feet, where you can see both the Pacific Ocean and the Tasman Sea and all of the volcanic cones that make up Auckland.
+First, go to Mount Eden, the highest point of the city at 645 feet (196 m), where you can see both the Pacific Ocean and the Tasman Sea and all of the volcanic cones that make up Auckland.
 Then, stroll Albert Park, which is right in the middle of the city and perfect for a lunch break—the Modern Art Museum is next to it, likely with free exhibits to peruse.

 Chat with a local specialist who can help organize your trip.

-Day 3: Travel to Rotorua and Wai-O-Tapu tour
+Day 3: Drive to Rotorua & Wai-O-Tapu Tour

-A visit to Rainbow Springs Nature Park includes an informative Kiwi Encounter, an effort to save the bird, which is the national symbol, from extinction.
+A visit to Rainbow Springs Nature Park includes an informative kiwi encounter, an effort to save the bird, a national symbol, from extinction.
 The facility members work hard to raise and release kiwi back into the wild.
 Consequently, kiwis are an important part of the Rainbow Springs experience.
-The Kiwi Encounter is a working nursery and hatchery where kiwi are raised as part of Operation Nest Egg.
-Eggs are brought from the wild, and when they have hatched, and the kiwis are large enough to protect themselves from predators, they are released back into the wild.
+The Kiwi Encounter is a working nursery and hatchery where kiwis are raised as part of Operation Nest Egg.
+Eggs are brought from the wild, and when they have hatched and are large enough to protect themselves, they're released back into the wild.

 Today, enjoy a great introduction to mountain biking in the Redwoods Forest.
-Begin the adventure by fitting bikes and helmets to suit, and undergo a short safety and bike instruction briefing.
-Choose from more than 87 miles of purpose-built tracks tailored to all skill levels for a 3-4-hour ride through forest back roads, single tracks, and fun jump trails surrounded by beautiful native and pine forests.
+Following a brief safety instruction, you'll start your adventure by choosing your bike and riding through scenic trails.
+Choose from more than 87 miles (140 km) of purpose-built tracks tailored to all skill levels for a 3-4-hour ride through forest back roads, single tracks, and fun jump trails surrounded by beautiful native and pine forests.

 Then, continue exploring more landmarks and destinations within Rotorua:

-- Whakarewa Forest: This beautiful, 712-acre forest can be explored on foot or by bike—it is a favorite with downhill mountain bikers
+- Whakarewa Forest: This beautiful, 712-acre (709 ha) forest can be explored on foot or by bike—it's a favorite with downhill mountain bikers

 - Blue Lake and Green Lake: Just 15 minutes southeast of Rotorua, these lakes are renowned for their striking colors, and the Tarawera road provides a nice, scenic drive

-- Paradise Valley Springs: This wildlife park mainly has farm animals (horses, deer, and goats) you can feed by hand; there is also lion, kea and possum feeding offered at different times throughout the day
+- Paradise Valley Springs: This wildlife park mainly has farm animals (horses, deer, and goats) you can feed by hand; there's also lion, kea, and possum feeding offered at different times throughout the day

 To learn more about the local culture, visit the Rotorua Museum.
 The Tudor-style building that houses it was formerly a famous spa house.
-There is a 20-minute film about Rotorua history that includes the dramatic story of the eruption of Mt.
-Tarawera (perhaps not suitable for the little ones).
+There's a 20-minute film about Rotorua's history that includes the dramatic story of the eruption of Mount Tarawera (perhaps not suitable for the little ones).

-Day 5: Polynesian Spa and travel back to Auckland
+Day 5: Polynesian Spa & Return to Auckland